Malagos Chocolate

 Malagos Agri-Ventures Corporation (d.b.a.
 Malagos Chocolate) is a Philippine bean-to-bar chocolate manufacturer based in Davao City.
+The company was founded from an idea by founder Charita Puentespina.
+The couple leased cacao trees and made tablea with them.
+After collaborating with retailers, they connected with the Mars Cocoa Development Center, where they learned practices pertaining to cacao.
+The company was commercially launched in June 2013 and had collaborations with Starbucks, The Tasting Club, AirAsia, Krispy Kreme, and other brands.
+They launched an international division in Canada in 2020.

+In 2017, a museum was founded by the brand.
+Four exhibits are seen in the museum, like an information area, a chocolate lab, and other displays.
+Branches are found across the Philippines, with most of them in Davao.

+The chocolates are made by cacao planted in farms in Davao City.
+The chocolate is then made in a factory, where it is made into chocolate.
+They partner with hundreds of farmers.

+As of 2024, they have 56 total international awards.
+They gained awards for their dark chocolate and drinking chocolates.
+They had awards from the Academy of Chocolate, the International Chocolate Awards, UK-based Guild of Fine Food, the Heirloom Cacao Preservation Fund, and the World Drinking Chocolate Competition.
+Malagos was rated top 50 in the world.

 History

+Origin

-The firm's history dates back to 2003, when company founders, Roberto and Charita Puentespina leased farm land with cacao trees in Malagos in the Baguio District of Davao City.
+The idea came from Charita Puentespina, when she went to the Salon du Chocolat in France.
+She enjoyed the dances, but she said to her daughter that she could "easily do it at home". in The firm's history dates back to 2003, when company founders, Roberto and Charita Puentespina leased farmland with cacao trees in Malagos in the Baguio District of Davao City.
 Charita Puentespina then rehabilitated the farm which enabled the harvesting of cacao pods from the trees.
 She used the harvested cacao beans to make tablea by roasting them in firewood then grinding and molding them.
 The resulting chocolate was found to have a silky flavor.

+Spread

+After they created the chocolate, they bought a machine that could create chocolate for $9,500.
+Prior to the collaboration, they sold the products to a retailer in Singapore who distributed the beans worldwide.
+They originally made domestic chocolate, like drinking chocolate, but changed to bars when Sean Askinoskie, the founder of the chocolate brand Askinosie Chocolate, asked them for cacao beans.
+Since then, the two brands had a close working relationship.
 In December 2007, the cocoa sustainability team of Mars, Incorporated connected with the Puentespinas to establish the Mars Cocoa Development Center where the farm of the Puentespinas learned agricultural practices related to cacao.
 This venture led to the establishment of the Malagos Agri-Ventures Corporation in October 2012 and the firm began producing single-origin cocoa liquor.
 Malagos Chocolate was commercially launched in June 2013 and began producing other chocolate products.